phuijse/PytorchFromJava/README.md

 ## TODO/Improvements

-- Use cmake, torch provides CMAKE recipes
+- Use cmake instead of custom Makefile, torch provides CMAKE recipes.
+[JNI is also supported by cmake](https://cmake.org/cmake/help/latest/module/FindJNI.html)
-- Generate the dummy data in Java and pass it to the C function
+- Generate the dummy data in Java and pass it to the C function.
+Also, pass the logits to Java instead of only the class
+- Trace the preprocessing routines
+- Load the model once instead of every time inference is performed.
+Profile inference.
 - Link against libraries in the torch environment instead of additionally downloading `libtorch`

 ## Notes